Marion Correctional Institution (Ohio): Boxing event in prison

-In 1977, Don King organized a nationally televised boxing event within the walls of Marion Correctional Institution.
-King, who had once been an inmate at the prison, had risen to prominence as a boxing promoter after his release in 1971.
-He partnered with Ring Magazine to create the United States Boxing Championships, an ambitious tournament to crown undisputed American champions in all weight classes.

-The tournament's unique locations included an aircraft carrier and the Naval Academy, but one of the most unusual venues was the prison itself.
+One event in the United States Boxing Championships tournament, organized by promoter Don King was held at a prison in 1977.
 On March 6, 1977, a seven-fight card was set to take place, with two matches broadcast live on national television.
-Notably, this event marked the first time a nationally televised live program was hosted within a prison.
+This event marked the first time a nationally televised live program was hosted within a prison.

-Howard Cosell, a prominent boxing commentator of the era, called the matches.
+Howard Cosell, a boxing commentator of the era, called the matches.
 The audience included the prison's inmates, media members, and select VIPs.
-Don King, wearing a distinctive gold jacket, addressed the crowd before the matches, expressing his connection to the prison and the inmates' role in his life.
-The event was well received by the captive audience, with former heavyweight champion Joe Louis and other dignitaries present.
+Don King, wearing a gold jacket, addressed the crowd before the matches, expressing his connection to the prison and the inmates' role in his life.
+Attendees included former heavyweight champion Joe Louis and other dignitaries present.

-The matches included notable fighters like Art "Tap" Harris, who won a middleweight bout by TKO, and future heavyweight champion Michael Dokes, who showcased his skills in one of the undercard fights.
-The main event featured 18-year-old welterweight phenom Wilfredo Benitez, who was already a world champion, securing a victory in a decision.
+The matches included notable fighters like Art "Tap" Harris, who won a middleweight bout by TKO, and future heavyweight champion Michael Dokes, who fought in one of the undercard fights.
+The main event featured 18-year-old welterweight Wilfredo Benitez, who was already a world champion, securing a victory in a decision.

-Despite the success of the event, the United States Boxing Championships faced turmoil behind the scenes.
-Investigative reports uncovered issues such as fighters with false win-loss records and alleged manipulation of rankings.
-ABC eventually canceled the series due to these controversies, and further legal probes followed.